 Each student is assigned a mentor to provide expert feedback on a small portion of their work.

 Portfolios are optional.
 Each student may prepare a full or half portfolio representing their best work, as a requirement of graduation (along with regular class attendance).
 The portfolios are submitted in mid-October and assessed internally.
 Students receive written feedback on their portfolios after graduation.

 Each year, a shortlist of the best portfolios is sent for external assessment, and one outstanding portfolio is given the Margaret Mahy Award to acknowledge writing excellence.
 See a list of Margaret Mahy Award winners.

 Applications open in mid-October each year.
 Applicants should enrol online or visit the Enrolment Centre at Hagley College.
 No payment is needed to enrol.
-The Institute will then request a cover letter and short writing sample via email.
-Entry to the course is competitive, and the outcome of all applications will be advised in December 2021.
+A cover letter and short writing sample will then be requested.
+Entry to the course is competitive, and the outcome of all applications will be advised in December.

 Māori Writers’ Scholarship

 A Māori Writers’ Scholarship covering the full cost of a year of study is awarded annually to a new or returning student.
 See details of the scholarship.

 Returning students are welcome and an application process isn’t usually necessary.
 Contact the Director to discuss options.